Kinetix Tables

 - Eager Loaded Relationships: Safe dot-notation (e.g.

-author.name) simplifies displaying relationship values without causing N+1 queries. - Dynamic Inline Editing: Editable columns (Selects, Toggles, Text Inputs, Checkboxes) automatically perform background XHR updates to the database.
+author.name) displays relationship values without N+1 queries — Kinetix derives thewith()from the columns you declared, so it needs no configuration and can't drift from what is rendered. - Dynamic Inline Editing: Editable columns (Selects, Toggles, Text Inputs, Checkboxes) automatically perform background XHR updates to the database.

 - Security Signatures: Eloquent model namespaces are securely encrypted on serialization, preventing client-side database class tampering.